-Canadian Blood Services has active research programs within transfusion science and applications will be evaluated for relevance to the current four priorities:
+CBS has active research programs within transfusion science and applications will be evaluated for relevance to the current four priorities:

 - Therapeutic Immunoglobulins: These plasma protein products include IVIg, subcutaneous Ig, and anti-D. This priority includes proposals related to their replacement, mechanism of action, or adverse effects.

 - Pathogen Reduction/Inactivation: In this approach, blood or blood components are treated proactively to eliminate infectious agents.
 This priority area is not restricted to existing pathogen reduction technologies, which currently have limitations.